-HSC 120325, HSC 120335, HSC 120338, HSC 120365, HSC 120370, HSC 120375 & CVUSD Board Policy 5141.31
+EC §48216, EC §49403, HSC §120325, HSC §120335, HSC §120365, HSC §120370, HSC §120375 & CVUSD Board Policy 5141.31 may permit any person licensed as a physician or registered nurse to administer an immunizing agent to any student who parents have consented in writing.

 Students must be immunized against certain communicable diseases.
 Students are prohibited from attending school unless immunization requirements are met for age and grade.
 The school district shall cooperate with local health officials in measures necessary for the prevention and control of communicable diseases in school age children.
-The district may use any funds, property, or personnel and may permit any person licensed as a physician or registered nurse to administer an immunizing agent to any student who parents have consented in writing.
+The district may use any funds, property, or personnel and